-The Homeowner Rehabilitation and Reconstruction program provides assistance to rehabilitate or reconstruct the property.
+Homeowner Rehabilitation and Reconstruction activities provide assistance to rehabilitate or reconstruct the property.
 Depending upon the anticipated scope of work, owners of stick-built or modular homes that meet program eligibility requirements can receive funding for Rehabilitation or Reconstruction.

 2.3.1 Eligibility Requirements for Rehabilitation and Reconstruction